1980is/cheatsheets/LVM.md

 ``vgextend rhel_redhat9 /dev/vdb``
 \
 \
-rhel_redhat9popos is the name of the volume group you want to expand.
-Remember **to change** both the name of the volume group and the disc to your specifications.
+rhel_redhat9 is the name of the volume group you want to expand.
+Remember **to change** both the name of the volume group and the disk to your specifications.
 Let's verify that the volume group was increased by the size of the disk that was added to the physical volume group.
-Use ``vgs`` or ``vgdisplay`` to get more information.
+Use ``vgs`` or ``vgdisplay`` to see that the volume group now has some free space that we can add to a logical volume group.

 ### Step 4 ###
 The last step is to add that free space to a logical volume group.
 If you don't know the name of your logical volume group, use ``lvs`` or ``lvdisplay`` to find it.
 Let's add all the free space to our logical volume group.